Nutrient film technique: Lettuce

+A hypothetical study estimated that in Arizona the yield per area and year in a controlled greenhouse environment using NFT could be 10 times higher compared to traditional farming with one crop per year.
+Water usage could be 13 times lower in one crop cycle than traditional farming.
+But up to 100 times more energy would be necessary as a greenhouse in the desert climate would need to be heated in winter as well as cooled in the summer.

 Potato minitubers

 Most potato varieties are maintained in plant tissue culture and micropropagation methods are used to increase the amount of planting material.
 Since tissue culture plants perform poorly when planted into field soil, they are instead planted into greenhouses or screenhouses to generate tubers, which are referred to as minitubers.
 In many countries, it is common for NFT or aeroponic systems to be used for production of minitubers from tissue culture plantlets.
 The minitubers are planted into the field 6 to 14 months after harvest to grow a crop of potatoes.
 This first crop of field-grown potatoes is typically replanted to generate more potatoes rather than consumed.

 Controversy

 A leading proponent of NFT was Dr. Allen Cooper, a scientist at the Glasshouse Crops Research Station in England who published the book The ABC of NFT.
 NFT systems were used by a significant proportion of commercial growers in the UK through the 1980-1990 period but were only used for lettuce in Europe.
 Dutch growers particularly rejected NFT because of the perceived high risk of disease spread by the recirculating solution.
 NFT ensures that plants have unlimited access to water at all times, but it is now recognized that fruiting crops can benefit from carefully limited water supplies.
 Leafy crops like lettuce benefit from unlimited water supplies and are still widely grown using NFT, but now most commercial greenhouse crops of tomatoes, capsicums and cucumbers are grown hydroponically using some kind of inert media, with rockwool being the most important medium worldwide.
 NFT remains a very popular system for home use.